lstsgroup/vibrant/_sources/Resonance_Raman_spec.md.txt

 {\mu}^{j}_i(\omega, t) = \int_{0}^{T} \left( {\mu}^{j}_i(\tau, t)  - \mu^{0}_{i}(\tau, t) \right) e^{i \omega \tau} e^{- \Gamma \tau} \mathrm{d}\tau
 $$

-where $T$ is the total RT-TDDFT simulation time, $tau$ is the RT-TDDFT time step, $t$ is the MD time step, ${\mu}^{j}_i(\tau, t)$ is the time-dependent dipole moment under the electric field applied in the $j$ direction, $\mu^{0}_{i}(\tau, t)$ denotes the initial static dipole moment of the unperturbed system, and $\Gamma$ is the damping factor.
+where $T$ is the total RT-TDDFT simulation time, $\tau$ is the RT-TDDFT time step, $t$ is the MD time step, ${\mu}^{j}_i(\tau, t)$ is the time-dependent dipole moment under the electric field applied in the $j$ direction, $\mu^{0}_{i}(\tau, t)$ denotes the initial static dipole moment of the unperturbed system, and $\Gamma$ is the damping factor.

 The MD-based RR calculation in Vibrant is not fully tested yet, and more tests are being performed.
-The current implementation requires that the user provides the time-dependent dipole moments for each MD snapshot, combined into a single file (see File Formats for details).
+The current implementation requires that the user provides the time-dependent dipole moments for each MD snapshot, combined into a single file (see [File Formats](file_formats.md) for more details).
 There should be three files in total, each corresponding to calculations performed under electric fields applied along the x-, y-, and z-directions.
 An example input section for performing an MD-based RR calculation is shown below:

 ```bash
 &global